-This ARM mortgage calculator compares an adjustable rate mortgage to a fixed rate mortgage (side-by-side) so you can make a smart loan decision.
+This ARM mortgage calculator compares an adjustable rate mortgage to a...show more instructions

 Adjustable-Rate Mortgages Vs. Fixed-Rate Mortgages

 Some interest rates, though, seem too good to be true.

 If you're skeptical about certain advertised interest rates, it's smart to follow through on your gut feeling and dig deeper into the terms of the loan.
 You might find that those low interest rate loans are adjustable-rate mortgages.

 The reality is adjustable-rate mortgages (ARMs) are not inherently bad.
 They have their pros and cons, so how do you know which type of loan is right for you?

 Compare ARMs side-by-side with fixed-rate mortgages and use our ARM Mortgage Calculator.
 Quickly discover the maximum monthly payment, total interest, and more information for each type of mortgage.

 Below is more information about adjustable-rate mortgages so that you can make the best choice for your financial situation . . . .

 An adjustable rate mortgage is a mortgage where the interest rate rises and falls to reflect market conditions.
 They are designed to transfer the interest rate risk from the lender to the borrower.